 Contributor: learner level

 A Contributor can write blog posts, but cannot publish them independently.
 A moderator will review the blog post draft once the Contributor has submitted it for review and determine whether the post complies with the Rules of Engagement.
 The moderator can decide whether the post needs more work before publishing, as well as provide feedback and tips to help the member improve the post.
+(Note: After submitting a post, a Contributor may need to wait up to 72 business hours before moderator review occurs.
+Contributors should wait for their first post to be published before submitting a second.)
 Once the Contributor has two or more published blog posts, he or she automatically becomes an Author.

 Author: an experienced SAP Community member